Lolita

-Lolita is a 1955 novel written by Russian-American novelist Vladimir Nabokov.
-The novel is notable for its controversial subject: the protagonist and unreliable narrator, a middle-aged literature professor under the pseudonym Humbert Humbert, is obsessed with a 12-year-old girl, Dolores Haze, whom he kidnaps and sexually abuses after becoming her stepfather.
-"Lolita", the Spanish nickname for Dolores, is what he calls her privately.
-The novel was originally written in English and first published in Paris in 1955 by Olympia Press.
+Lolita is a 1955 novel written by Russian and American novelist Vladimir Nabokov.
+The protagonist and narrator is a French literature professor who moves to New England and writes under the pseudonym Humbert Humbert.
+He details his obsession and victimization of a 12-year-old girl, Dolores Haze, whom he describes as a "nymphet".
+Humbert kidnaps and sexually abuses Dolores after becoming her stepfather.
+Privately, he calls her "Lolita", the Spanish diminutive for Dolores.
+The novel was written in English, but fear of censorship in the U.S. (where Nabokov lived) and Britain led to it being first published in Paris, France, in 1955 by Olympia Press.